As I work on changes with this blog one thing I realized I had to change related to the very first series I created on my blog. Dream Experience.

 1).
 Even though I was not asking people to interpret the dreams it became something people wanted to do.
 To be honest, it bothered me.
 However, looking back, it’s kinda hard when I ask people for their thoughts for them not to share.
-We like helping each other out in the blogging community if we can.
+We like helping each other out in the blogging community, if we can.
 I admit, anything shared publicly is open for discussion.
 So, this was a “me” issue.

 The third problem… I’ll get to later.

 The Scripture That Changed It All